satheeshnarasimman/5_apis_returns_forecast_of_investment_portfolios_using_monte_carlo_simulation/README.md

 - Plotted the 30-year, 10-year and 5-year simulation.
 - Plotted the normal distribution of cumulative returns over 30,10,5 years.
 - Fetched the summary statistics of 30,10,5 year simulations.
-- Calculated the most likely lowest and highest return on $20000, $30000, $40000 and $60000.
+- Calculated the most likely lowest and highest return on 20000, 30000, 40000 and 60000.

+## Conclusion
+- From the Monte Carlo Simulations, it could be concluded that a 30000 investment with a 30 year waiting period would be the ideal option.
+The money would at least provide a return of 79845 and a maximum return potential of close to a Million Dollars.

 ## Contributors
 - Satheesh Narasimman

 ## People who helped
-- Khaled Khaman, Bootcamp personal tutor
+- Khaled Karman, Bootcamp personal tutor

 ## References
 - https://www.investopedia.com/terms/m/montecarlosimulation.asp